-You can sort the displayed documents by clicking on the title of a column.
-The first time you click the column title, the documents are sorted in ascending order.
-Clicking the same column title again sorts the documents in descending order.
-An arrow is displayed to indicate which column is being sorted and whether sorting is in ascending or descending order.
+You can sort the documents displayed by clicking the title of a column.
+Click the column title to sort the documents in ascending order.
+Click the same column title again to sort the documents in descending order.
+An arrow indicates which column is being sorted and whether sorting is in ascending or descending order.

-Sorted in ascending order (arrow points upwards) and according to drawing name
+Sorted in ascending order (arrow points upwards) by drawing file name